Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

   * 2021-08-27: Noted cancellation/delay of space-specific profiles,
     mention emoji/reactions not being encrypted at all, added link to E2EE test room and this list item.
+  * 2021-09-09: It's brought to my attention that URL previews exist on Element iOS!
+It's 23.15 in Finland so I only strikethrough this issue.